 Read Kate's articles and blog posts

 Flo Carr is an experienced marketer with a passion for audience development and CRM.
 She has worked in a wide range of marketing, communications and venue management roles in arts and cultural organisations in London and Cambridge.

 Her previous roles include Head of Communications and Marketing at Arcola Theatre, Marketing & CRM Manager at English National Opera and Press & Marketing Manager at Cambridge Live.

 Having collaborated with Katy Raines to deliver After the Interval, Flo joined Indigo full time in November 2020.

 Read Flo's articles and blog posts

-Alan MacGregor joined the Indigo team in 2009 after spending the past 7 years as Marketing Director at The Lowry, Salford.
+Alan MacGregor joined the Indigo team in 2009 after spending 7 years as the first Marketing Director of The Lowry in Salford.